THE INCREDIBLE HULK|

 Composer: Craig Armstrong

-Cast: Edward Norton, Liv Tyler, Tim Roth, William Hurt, Tim Blake Nelson, Ty Burrell, Robert Downey, Jr.
+Cast: Michael K. Williams (Cameo), Edward Norton, Liv Tyler, Tim Roth, William Hurt, Tim Blake Nelson, Ty Burrell, Robert Downey, Jr.

 Running Time: 1 hour and 54 minutes